omdevteam/om/docs/html/_sources/documentation_local.rst.txt

 **Python 3:**

-Packages for OnDA and its dependencies are available from the 'ondateam' channel of https://anaconda.org.
-It is reccomended to install onda in a clean Python enviroment, which can be created using the following command:
+Packages for OnDA and its dependencies are available from the *ondateam* channel of https://anaconda.org.
+It is recommended to install OnDA in a clean Anaconda Python environment, which can be created using the following command:

 .. code-block:: bash